jackfan00/YOLOpython/README.md

 Training

     Python src/yolo.py train cfg/your.cfg [saved_Keras_model.h5]
-If saved_Keras_model.h5 option used, it will read in and do incrmentally training Otherwise train from scratch
+If saved_Keras_model.h5 option used, it will read in pretrained model and do incrmentally training Otherwise train from scratch

 Predict